microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge05.md

-# Challenge 5: Explore a patient's medical records and encounters through FHIR Patient Dashboard and SMART on FHIR apps
+# Challenge 5: Explore patient medical records and encounters through FHIR Patient Dashboard and SMART on FHIR apps

 [< Previous Challenge](./Challenge04.md) - **[Home](../readme.md)** - [Next Challenge>](./Challenge06.md)

 ## Introduction

-In this challenge, you will explore patient medical record and SMART on FHIR apps through the FHIR Dashboard app.
+In this challenge, you will explore patient medical records and SMART on FHIR apps through the FHIR Dashboard app.

 ![SMART on FHIR applications](../images/smart-on-fhir-applications.jpg)